lx1r/helpers/README.md

 `foreach(type *ref, type *ptr, size_t len = len(ptr))`

-Iterate over a static, a dynamic or an associative array.
+Iterate over a dynamic or an associative array.

 * `ref` -  array iterator name, not necessary to declare before
 * `ptr` -  pointer to an array